Labour and postnatal care

 There are six birthing rooms, two of which have water birth pools.
 Birth centre midwives will encourage you to stay upright and move around in labour using modern equipment such as birth balls/mats/beanbags and our modern birthing chairs.
 If you want to have a water birth this can often be facilitated.
 After you have had your baby you will usually stay at the birth centre where all rooms have en-suite bathrooms.
-If you would like to have your baby at the birth centre we suggest you attend a 'talk and triage' appointment when you are 36 weeks pregnant.
-These are held at weekends and should be booked in advance.
-Please phone 020 8869 2930 and ask for the birth centre.
+If you would like to have your baby at the birth centre we suggest you speak with your midwife or doctor at your next antenatal appointment.

 The delivery suite is staffed by midwives and an obstetric team, which enables us to provide all levels of care (high and low risk) during labour and birth.
 We have 11 spacious birthing rooms with en-suite bathroom, modern facilities and equipment.
 The unit is supported by two maternity theatres and eight specialist beds.

 If you and your baby are both well and you feel confident to care for your baby, you may wish to go home a few hours after birth.
 The midwives will discuss this option with you.
 If you have had a caesarean section your stay in hospital will be longer.
 After you go home the community midwifery teams will visit you at home to continue your care.